Editors Reads Verdict

 Piketty’s prescriptions — a global progressive wealth tax, high top marginal income tax rates — attracted fierce criticism for being politically utopian.
 He accepts this partly, framing them as useful ideals against which to measure more achievable policies.
 The book is less a policy roadmap than a diagnostic tool, and it excels in that role.
 Whether or not one accepts every methodological choice, it permanently changes the questions one asks about economic growth and distribution.

 Capital in the Twenty-First Century is not light reading, but it rewards patience.
 The prose is cleaner than you’d expect for a 700-page economics text, and Piketty’s habit of circling back to core concepts keeps readers oriented.
 It sparked one of the most substantive public debates about inequality in a generation, and even its critics engaged with it seriously enough to sharpen the broader conversation.
+Read it less as a finished policy roadmap than as a diagnostic instrument and a work of economic history — on those terms, it is a landmark.
 Whatever its limitations, it belongs on the shelf of anyone who wants to understand where wealth comes from and where it tends to go.

 Ready to Read Capital in the Twenty-First Century?